currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       ### none
-      For performance reasons, no comparable pipe exists in Angular.
+      For performance reasons, no comparable pipe exists in Currin.
       Instead, use component code to order or sort results.
 If you need the same ordering or sorting code in several templates, consider building a custom pipe.

     </td>